Financing your French courses

 The AI helps affected people to integrate back into the labour market by contributing to language courses.

-For more information, please consult the documentation available from your cantonal office or contact one of our language experts.
+For further information, please consult the documentation available from your cantonal office or contact one of our language experts.

 Provided and controlled by each canton, social assistance is intended to provide social and professional help to people in need.